brikteknologier/seraph/README.md

 `rawQuery` performs a cypher query and returns the results directly from the REST API.
 `query` performs a cypher query and map the columns and results together.

+If you're doing queries on very large sets of data, it may be wiser to use `query` and deal with neo4j's results directly.

 __Arguments__